khamidjon-khamidov/AndroidBasicsExamples/README.md

 Currently, There are examples including:

 - Storage Access Framework
-- File Encryption/Decryptino with SqlCipher
+- File Encryption/Decryptino
--
+- SqlCipher library to encrypt data in database

 If you have more examples, feel free to contribute!